In partnership with Chipotle. Find out more about the Chipotle Challenger Series below.

 The Chipotle Challenger Series, the first ever battle royale tournaments hosted specifically for fans at DreamHack events, will return at DreamHack Atlanta after the success of DreamHack Dallas.
 Once again, attendees will get the chance to compete to be the last fans standing.

-Teams of two signed up to compete in heats which took place on Friday and Saturday.
+In Dallas, teams of two signed up to compete in heats which took place on Friday and Saturday.
 Winning teams then advanced to the final round where the Chipotle Challenger Series Winner was crowned on Sunday.
 However, things will look slightly different in Atlanta.